space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 <hr>

 After this completes, you have a local repository that you can now modify!
-There's still some more setup to go through, though.
+There's still some more setup to go through though.

 ### 2.3 Submodule woes

-**Pay attention to this!** If you don't do this, you'll get a lot of weird errors about stuff not being available when you actually try to build the game.
+**Very important, please pay attention to this!** If you don't do this, you'll get a lot of undesireable errors about things not being available when you actually try to build the game.

 Space Station 14 has a *lot* of submodules--most notably our engine, RobustToolbox.
 Submodules are just repositories inside a repository, and they need to be updated manually by you.
 Or do they?

 We have an automatic submodule updater so you don’t have to worry about running `git submodule update --init --recursive` (the command for manually updating submodules) all the time.

 Run `RUN_THIS.py` inside the repo you downloaded with Python.
 Preferably from a terminal too (`python RUN_THIS.py` or `python3 RUN_THIS.py`).
-This should take a few seconds so if it instantly stops you probably aren’t using Python 3.7+ or something.
+This should take a few seconds so if it instantly stops there's a reasonable chance you aren’t using Python 3.7 or greater.

 If you are on Windows and get redirected to the Microsoft Store or encounter a message in your terminal claiming that Python is not installed when you attempt to run the above command, you will need to disable the Microsoft shortcut that might be causing this issue.
 You can do this by searching for `Manage App Execution Aliases` in the Windows search and then turning off the two Python references.

 If you do want to modify the engine directly however, or you want to update the submodule manually (the auto updating can be a pain occasionally), make a file called DISABLE_SUBMODULE_AUTOUPDATE inside the BuildChecker/ directory.

-If you ever need to manually update RobustToolbox for whatever reason you can use `cd RobustToolbox; git checkout v0.4.87`(replace `v0.4.87` with the latest RobustToolbox release) then you can use `cd..\` to get back into your SS14 repo.
-This is also an example of using `cd` to navigate files from the comfort of your command line.
+If you ever find yourself needing to manually update RobustToolbox you can use `cd RobustToolbox; git checkout v0.4.87`(replace `v0.4.87` with the latest RobustToolbox release) then you can use `cd..\` to get back into your SS14 repo.
+Note that this is also an example of using `cd` to navigate files from the comfort of your command line.

 ## 3. Setting up remotes

-When you cloned your remote repository, a **remote** was automatically added to your local repository. **Remotes** are just named URLs to remote repositories that Git keeps track of so you can do stuff like download (pull) new changes to the code or upload (push) code to your forked repository.
+When you cloned your remote repository, a **remote** was automatically added to your local repository. **Remotes** are just named URLs to remote repositories that Git keeps track of so you can download (pull) new changes to the code or upload (push) code to your forked repository.

 In this case, the remote automatically added is called`origin` and it points to `https://github.com/[username-here]/space-station-14` (or whatever you named the remote repository).